lzwjava/blog-source/resume.md

 ## Projects

 ### Open Source & Blog & Codeforces, 2013-09 to Present
 * I also made some open-source projects.
-Please click below GitHub link to check.
 * I wrote Chinese and English articles (2 English, and 50 Chinese) on my blog site.
-* Sovled 399 algorithm problems on Codeforces.
-Solved 568 Algorithm Problems.
-Links are below.
+* Solved 399 algorithm problems on Codeforces and 568 on Uva Online Judge.
+* Links are below.

 ### English Learning, 2013-09 to Present
 * Spend leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc. And in 7 years, use Google search and read English websites.